bombasticSlacks/Aspirant/Game/Character-Development.md

 * Passive - just does something all the time for you.
 * Elective - gives you a new ability/option you can use at will.
 * Power Based - Requires spending [Power](Stats#Power) to activate.
-* Per Downtime - Very powerful abilities that can only be used once before resting in a city.
+* Once Per Downtime - Very powerful abilities that can only be used once before resting in a city.

-Training is split into 24 separate specialized schools over 3 disciplines.
-Cities, heroes, and ancient tomes will be able to provide access to training.

 #### Basic Level Training
 Basic training should fundamentally be known by any practitioners of the training school.